You are here :

 Camden and Islington NHS Foundation Trust provides a wide range of mental health, social care and substance misuse services for people in Islington.

-It sets out how to refer people to Mental Health services, explaining how to use the Mental Health Assessment and Advice Team and Crisis Resolution and Home Treatment Team for referrals.
+The link below takes you to a web page which sets out how to refer people to Mental Health services, explaining how to use the Mental Health Assessment and Advice Team and Crisis Resolution and Home Treatment Team for referrals.